AlansCodeLog/blender-debugger-for-vscode/README.md

 This script will execute and then await a connection to be made to the debugging server.
 Once this is established, the script will continue executing and VSCode should pause on breakpoints that have been triggered.

-Note: The addon is using the bpy.app.background boolean to identify when Blender is running in the background.
+Note: The addon is using the bpy.app.background boolean to identify when Blender is running in the background but it accepts a waitForClient property to force us to await the connection.

 # Troubleshooting